norulshahlam/spring-jwt2/README.md

+# Spring Security with JWT - Version 6 - Code refectoring

+There are many repeeated codes so let's refactor them!
+Also lets extract JWT variables into property variables for security

 # Spring Security with JWT - Version 5 - Add more URL requests

 All this while we only have getAllUser() and refresh token in our controller.
 Lets add more requests handler!